Feature request #12292

 *While the issue appears to be much less severe in 2.8, the documentation isn't complete/could use further explanations.

-#4 Updated by Nyall Dawson almost 5 years ago
+#4 Updated by Nyall Dawson about 5 years ago

 It's definitely a valid issue.
 FYI, in 2.8 and above we have a unit test to ensure that the documentation coverage doesn't drop.
 This doesn't fix existing methods which are missing docs, but it does prevent new methods/classes being added without documentation.
 Of course, it can't test for quality of the documentation...!

-#8 Updated by William Wilson about 2 years ago
+#8 Updated by William Wilson over 2 years ago

 The coverage is getting better, but I suppose it depends on the definition of "valid".
 Just as my example above shows, in the new 2.18 version, most if not all functions have no description: